 Telegram uses a self-developed protocol, called MProto.
 Telegram has been heavily criticized for creating its own standard, rather than making use of something else.
-MProto is not entirely new, however (it makes use of the AES and RSA standards), and OpenWhisper Systems (the standard Whatsapp has incorporated) is also a new development.
+MProto is not entirely new, however (it makes use of the AES and RSA standards), and OpenWhisper Systems (the standard WhatsApp has incorporated) is also a new development.

 The big difference lies not in what encryption protocols are being used, but how they are applied.
-Whatsapp automatically encrypts all your messages, and there is no option to send an unencrypted message.
-This is a huge difference compared to Telegram’s encryption, where you have to select “Secret Chat” to initiate a secure conversation.
+WhatsApp automatically encrypts all your messages, and there is no option to send an unencrypted message.
+This is a huge difference compared with Telegram’s encryption, where you have to select “Secret Chat” to initiate a secure conversation.
 Many people don’t do this, either because it’s an extra step, or because they don’t understand the necessity.

 Without encryption, chats are vulnerable to interception and surveillance, even more so on Telegram, where messages are stored until you delete them.
-Whatsapp, on the other hand, does not store messages, it only forwards them to your device.
-Even group chats are encrypted in Whatsapp.
+WhatsApp, on the other hand, does not store messages; it only forwards them to your device.
+Even group chats are encrypted in WhatsApp.

-For the encrypted Whatsapp, this will allow hackers to impersonate you, but with Telegram, someone could gain access to all your unencrypted chats and group chats.
+For the encrypted WhatsApp, this will allow hackers to impersonate you, but with Telegram, someone could gain access to all your unencrypted chats and group chats.

-Though Whatsapp has superior encryption, Telegram has the option to set a secondary password, which is effectively two-factor authentication.
+Though WhatsApp has superior encryption, Telegram has the option to set a secondary password, which is effectively two-factor authentication.
 A hacker will need not only access to your phone number but also a password to get to your contacts.

 Giving users no option other than signing up with a number is not a good practice.
 Phone numbers can easily be linked to an identity through location, and many countries require you to show ID when buying SIM cards.

-Both Telegram and Whatsapp should allow you to sign up for their services through other identifiers, such as usernames or email addresses.
-Whatsapp needs a secondary password solution, and both Whatsapp and Telegram should probably make it mandatory.
+Both Telegram and WhatsApp should allow you to sign up for their services through other identifiers, such as usernames or email addresses.
+WhatsApp needs a secondary password solution, and both WhatsApp and Telegram should probably make it mandatory.

-Telegram’s apps are all open-source, which means you can build them yourself, rather than downloading them from the app stores.
+Telegram’s apps are all open-source, which means you can build them yourself, rather than download them from the app stores.
 You can modify the apps, and researchers can look through them to find errors in the implementation of security features.
 You can also build a Telegram integration for your own application, which makes it more accessible to people who do not have access to official app stores (for example if their country blocks them), but it also means a susceptibility to backdoored or malicious versions.

 Open-source is pretty awesome, and Telegram impresses further with its wide range of supported platforms.
-There are the usuals such as iOS, Android, and Windows Phone, but there is also browser apps for Firefox and Chrome OS, a Pidgin plugin, desktop apps, and even a Command Line Interface!
+There are the usuals such as iOS, Android, and Windows Phone, but there are also browser apps for Firefox and Chrome OS, a Pidgin plugin, desktop apps, and even a Command Line Interface!
 Sadly, though, the Windows and Linux apps are just wrapped versions of the browser app (Webogram), which does not support end-to-end encryption.

-Whatsapp requires access to your entire address book to even function; something ExpressVPN regards as highly invasive.
-Without this access, Whatsapp is practically useless.
+WhatsApp requires access to your entire address book to even function; something ExpressVPN regards as highly invasive.
+Without this access, WhatsApp is practically useless.